 - Positional traders often use the 50-day (short-term trend) or 200-day (long-term trend) moving averages.

-- If the price consistently stays above the moving average, it usually signals an uptrend.
-If it stays below, it may suggest a downtrend.
+- If the price consistently stays above the moving average, it may indicate an uptrend, while staying below may suggest a downtrend.

-- Traders often watch for crossovers (like the 50-day moving above the 200-day), which can signal a trend reversal.
+- Traders often watch for crossovers (like the 50-day moving above the 200-day), which may indicate a trend reversal.

 2. Trendlines

-- These are straight lines drawn on a chart by connecting a series of higher lows (for uptrend) or lower highs (for downtrend).
+- These are straight lines drawn on a chart by connecting a series of higher lows (in an uptrend) or lower highs (in a downtrend).

-- They help visually spot the stock’s direction and can also act like dynamic support or resistance levels.
+- They help visually spot the stock’s direction and can also act as dynamic support or resistance levels.

-- A break of a well-established trendline can hint at a potential shift in trend.
+- A break of a well-established trendline may hint at a potential shift in trend.

 3. Support and resistance

-- These are price levels where the stock tends to pause or reverse.
+- These are price levels where the stock may pause or reverse direction.

 - Support is where the price tends to bounce back up (buyers step in).
-Resistance is where the price often struggles to move higher (sellers take over).
+Resistance is where the price often struggles to move higher (as sellers pressure may increase).

-- Traders look for breakouts above resistance or bounces from support to time their entries and exits.
+- Traders look for breakouts above resistance or bounces from support to help time their entry and exit decisions.

 Passive investors vs. position traders

 Both passive investors and positional traders hold stocks for longer durations.
-However, here's the main difference:
+However, there are some key differences in their approach:

 Advantages of position trading

-Clearly understanding the pros and cons of positional trading can help you decide if it's the right strategy for you.
+Clearly understanding the pros and cons of positional trading can help you decide if this approach may be suitable for you.
 The following are some advantages:

 - Less time consuming: You don’t have to watch the market every minute, as is the case with day traders.

-- Fewer trades: Fewer trades reduce overall brokerage fees and taxes.
+- Fewer trades: Fewer trades may help reduce overall brokerage fees and taxes.

-- Potential for higher profits per trade: Bigger moves translate into potentially larger gains.
+- Potential for higher profits per trade: Larger price movements translate into potentially higher gains.

-- Less emotional pressure: Easier to stay calm and rational, compared to day trading.
+- Less emotional pressure: It may be easier to stay calm and make rational decisions compared to day trading.

 - Fits busy schedules: Perfect if you have limited time to monitor markets.

-- Trading signals: You trade based on clear trends, not temporary price swings.
+- Trading signals: You trade based on clear broader market trends and not temporary price swings.

 Read Also: What is Intraday Trading?
 Meaning, Types and Benefits